trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>Why do we use <code>sudo su -</code> and not just <code>sudo su</code>?</b></summary><br>

-`sudo` - in most modern (desktop-) Linux distributions (for example Ubuntu) the root user is disabled and has no password set.
+`sudo` is in most modern Linux distributions the root user is disabled and has no password set.
 Therefore you cannot switch to the root user with `su` (you can try).
 You have to call `sudo` with root privileges: `sudo su`

-`su` - just switches the user, providing a normal shell with an environment nearly the same as with the old user
+`su` just switches the user, providing a normal shell with an environment nearly the same as with the old user

-`su -` - invokes a login shell after switching the user.
+`su -` invokes a login shell after switching the user.
 A login shell resets most environment variables, providing a clean base

 Useful resources: